This blog may contain affiliate links. Read our disclosure policy for more info.

 There are a variety of different events hosted on the boat.
 You can go for a nice brunch on the water, a glamorous dinner, or a romantic sunset cruise.
 There’s often live music, and you may even witness two dueling pianos!
 The cruises usually depart about an hour after boarding begins and last about an hour and a half before returning to port.

 It’s best to book tickets ahead of time because the cruises often sell out – especially during special events.
-Cruises generally run from spring until early September and prices begin at $20 CAD per adult and $14 CAD for kids.
+Cruises generally run from spring until early September and prices begin at $42 CAD per adult for the cruise-only option.

 Take a trip back in time to when Ukrainian settlers first arrived in Alberta with a visit to the Ukrainian Cultural Heritage Village.
 This open-air museum feels more like wandering around a little mini-town as it was built to look like a historical settlement.